SebKuzminsky/MazakVQC1540/Bøn-README.md

 control voltage moves spindle down (-0.005 is a nice slow pace).
 Positive control voltage does not appear to move spindle up.
 Enable Z servo amp and release ABRK at the same time.

+## Spindle drive

+spindle drive: Mitsubishi Freqrol FR-SE

+## Tool Magazine

+The tool magazine runs on hydraulic pressure using solenoids.

+The door between the magazine and the work space, as well as the tool height measuring arm run on air pressure.

+The tool change button at the back is connected to the control computer, not directly to the tool magazine.

 # To bring machine up